whatevery1says/resources/README.md

 # resources
-Repository for documentation and similar resources
+Repository for documentation and similar resources.